luizsoliveira/bgp_research_tools/docs/cli.md

 --mrt-cache-directory ~/cache
 ```
 * Uses the path `~/cache` to store the downloaded files.
-* The same directory is also used as a cache source that allows avoid to download repeated files.
+* The same directory is also used as a cache source that allows avoid downloading repeated files.

 #### Choosing the max number of concurrent requests